Unique Scholarships for College Students

 American Board of Funeral Service Education National Scholarship Program

-Who Can Apply: The ABFSE National Scholarship Program awards five scholarships to learners majoring in mortuary science or funeral service.
+The ABFSE National Scholarship Program awards multiple scholarships to undergraduate and graduate students in mortuary science or funeral service programs.
 Application materials include official transcripts and two recommendation letters.
-Only U.S. citizens may apply.
-Interested students apply online by the March 1 or September 1 deadline.
-The ABFSE awards funding for the following semester.
+Scholarships are between $1,500-$2,500.
+The deadline is March 1 or September 1.

 American Fire Sprinkler Association Scholarship